Rickard Sandler: Rise in politics

-In 1918, in the government of Prime Minister Nils Edén, Sandler became secretary of state to the minister for finance, Fredrik Thorsson.
-He continued in the same capacity when Hjalmar Branting became prime minister in 1920.
-In 1921 when Thorsson went on to start the new Ministry of Commerce and Industry, Sandler took his place as the minister of finance, a capacity he held until 1923.
-In Hjalmar Brantings second government (1921 – 1923), Sandler was a minister without portfolio, and in the third the minister of commerce and industry.
-He took the latter position after some persuasion, as he was intent to take up a job as the headmaster of the folk high school in Brunnsvik.
+In 1918, during the government of Nils Edén, Sandler became State Secretary for Minister for Finance, Fredrik Thorsson.
+He continued in the same capacity when Hjalmar Branting became head of government in 1920.
+When Thorsson went on to head the new Ministry of Commerce and Industry later that same year, Sandler briefly took his place as Minister of Finance from July to October 1920.
+Following the first democratic Swedish election in 1921, Sandler became a minister without portfolio until 1923.
+In 1924, in Branting’s third cabinet, he was offered the position of Minister for Foreign Trade.
+Sandler only accepted the role following some persuasion, as he had instead intented to take up a job as headmaster of a folk high school in Brunnsvik.

 As Prime Minister

-When Hjalmar Branting became ill and left office before his death in February 1925, and Fredrik Thorsson who was a likely candidate to replace Branting as prime minister also fell sick and died, Sandler was appointed to the post at the age of 41.
+When Branting resigned in early 1925 due to an illness he never recovered from, the most apparent successor was Minister for Finance, Fredrik Thorsson.
+However, Thorsson also fell ill and died later that spring.
+This resulted in the 41-year-old Sandler being appointed head of government.

-As Prime Minister, Sandler had to deal with the issue of reducing the Swedish military, as had been promised during the election campaign.
-He was supported by the Freeminded People's Party in what became the largest disarmament in Sweden.
+As Prime Minister, Sandler was tasked with reducing military expenditure, as had been promised during the election campaign.
+He was supported by the Free-minded People's Party in what became the largest disarmament in Sweden.
 Following disarmament, the issue of unemployment came into focus when the government annulled a decision by the Unemployment Commission (arbetslöshetskommissionen) to deny payment to workers at the Stripa mine who were on strike.
-The liberal and conservative parties, who held the majority seats in the Riksdag (parliament), disagreed with the government, called for a vote of no confidence, and defeated the government.
-The 1928 elections saw Arvid Lindman of the conservative General Electoral League becoming the prime minister.
+The liberal and conservative parties, who together held the majority of seats in the Riksdag, disagreed with the government, called for a vote of no confidence, and brought down the government.
+The 1928 elections resulted in Arvid Lindman, leader of the General Electoral League, becoming the prime minister once again.

 Foreign affairs

-Sandler returned to the government in 1932 as minister of foreign affairs, a post he held (except for a brief period in 1936) until 1939.
-Sandler left the government over a disagreement with the prime minister about the Winter War.
-Sandler wanted Sweden to actively help Finland after the Soviet Union had attacked it on 30 November 1939, a stance the prime minister did not hold.
+Sandler returned to the government in 1932 as Minister for Foreign Affairs.
+In 1939, Sandler left the government following a disagreement with the Prime Minister Per Albin Hansson about the Winter War.
+Sandler wanted Sweden to actively help Finland after the Soviet Union had attacked it on 30 November 1939.

 Now a deputy, Sandler continued to be influential in Swedish foreign policy.
-In 1940 he became a member of the Standing Committee on Foreign Affairs (utrikesutskottet), and the chairman from 1946 to 1964.
-He was also a United Nations Delegate (1947 – 1960).
+In 1940, he became a member of the Standing Committee on Foreign Affairs (utrikesutskottet), and was its chairman from 1946 to 1964.
+He was also a United Nations Delegate from 1947 to 1960.